 When something goes wrong with a patient’s care, NHS providers are expected to report these incidents and consider if they meet the definition of a Serious Incident.
 When Serious Incidents are reported an investigation, which follows guidance set out in the Serious Incident framework (2015), must be undertaken to enable organisations to understand how and why incidents occur, so that changes can be made to prevent recurrence.

-We are looking for as wide a range of people, from experts in investigation to members of the public - including those who have never been connected to a patient safety incident - to share their views on how and when the healthcare system should investigate and respond to Serious Incidents.
+Between March and June 2018, we held a range of engagement activities, including an online survey, asking people to share their views on how and when the healthcare system should investigate and respond to Serious Incidents.

 Engagement questionnaire and supporting documents